Jamalpur District

-Main rivers include Bangali, Old Brahmaputra, Banal, Hinayana, Hark Eel, Kaiser Reel, Karaganda Lake.
+Etymology

+The district is named for its headquarters, Jamalpur.
+Jamalpur is named similarly to Shah Jamal, a Sufi saint from Yemen who came to spread Islam in the region during the reign of Akbar.
+The previous name was Singhjani.

 History

-The most notable historical events include the Fakir-Sannyasi Resistance (1772-1790), the Indigo Resistance Movement (1829), Famine (1874), the advent of rail (1899), and the War of Liberation in 1971.
+The district was previously known as Shinghajani.
+The most notable historical events include the Sannyasi rebellion (1772–1790), the Indigo revolt (1859), famine (1874), the advent of rail transport (1899), and the Bangladesh Liberation War in 1971.

+The district used to be very famous and important in the past for its Bahadurabad ferry ghat.
+Ferries with trains used to cross the Jamuna River, going between Bahadurabad, Jamalpur and Tistamukh Ghat, Gaibandha.
+The rail-ferry System closed after the construction of Jamuna Bridge finished.

 War of Liberation

-On June 21, 1971, the Pakistani army, in collaboration with the local Razakars, killed 9 people at the Shashan Ghat (cremation center) at Jamalpur Sadar Upazila on the bank of the Brahmaputra.
-Bengali fighters and the Pakistani army on July 31 fought at Kamalpur Pakistani Army Base of Bakshiganj Upazila, with heavy losses to the occupation army.
-In this battle, 35 freedom fighters including Capt.
+On June 21, 1971, the Pakistan army, in collaboration with local Razakars, killed 9 people at the Shashan Ghat (cremation center) at Jamalpur Sadar Upazila on the bank of the Brahmaputra. pro-separation Bengali fighters and the Pakistani army on July 31 fought at Kamalpur, Pakistani Army Base of Bakshiganj Upazila, with heavy losses to the Pakistan army.
+In this battle, numerous fighters including Capt.
 Salauddin Mumtaz, Ahaduzzaman, Abul Kalam Azad were killed.
 A battle was fought between Bengali troops under Sector Commander Colonel Abu Taher and the Pakistani army on November 13 at Kamalpur of Bakshiganj Upazila.
 Taher was seriously wounded.

 The small Pakistani military base at Kamalpur fell on December 4, following a heavy attack by rebels lasting 21 days.
 In this battle, 220 Pakistani soldiers under the command of Captain Ahsan Malik surrendered.

-The Jamalpur garrison was commanded by Sultan Ahmed and lasted about a week.
-Sultan earned renown among the Pakistanis when he refused to surrender to the Indian commander, Hardev Kler, telling him to use a sten not a pen.
+The Jamalpur garrison was commanded by Sultan Ahmed.
+He earned renown among the Pakistanis when he refused to surrender to the Indian commander, Hardev Kler, telling him to use a sten, not a pen.
 This front, together with the Rangpur-Bogra front further west, was the only front where Pakistani troops held out during the war.
 However, on December 10, 1971, they were ordered to withdraw to Dhaka.
-During this retreat their commander Abdul-Qadir Niazi fell into enemy custody, giving the Bangladeshis and Indians a morale boost.
+During this retreat, their commander Abdul-Qadir Niazi fell into enemy custody, giving the pro-independence Bengali militants and Indians a morale boost.